roy-t/gear-physics/README.md

     - Pressure angle
 - Placement and rotation so that gears rotate perfectly interlocked
 - Internal gears, as in [this example](https://geargenerator.com/)
+- Triangulation of the gears, including keeping a hole for the axle

 TODO:
 - 3D model generation